 The $12.5 fee added to all single family residential utility bills is used for maintenance and repairs of the stormwater drainage system operated by the City of Valparaiso.
 Commercial and industrial sites pay more each month based on the square footage of impervious area on their facility.
 The funds are used to solve flooding problems, as well as a host of other activities.
 Every resident benefits from these activities because they maintain the systems that drain stormwater from city streets to provide safe travel and transport as well as prevent stagnant water from becoming a problem.

 The stormwater system includes anything that would convey the water into a pond, lake, or stream.
 This includes a resident’s backyard if it drains outside the property lines.
 The chlorine discharged can damage aquatic life in lakes and streams as well as pose a hazard to other residents downstream.
 Swimming pool discharge should never be released in such a way that it would inconvenience adjacent properties.

-Everyone will be affected by these regulations because individual communities will be forced to alter their existing ordinances to reduce the amount of non-point source pollution produced within their boundaries.
-This may lead to increased maintenance costs, new development design standards, and/or new regulations regarding fertilizer use just to name a few.
+Everyone is affected by these regulations because individual communities, as a response to the regulations, needed to alter their existing ordinances to reduce the amount of non-point source pollution produced within their boundaries.
+This would lead to increased maintenance costs, new development design standards, and/or new regulations regarding fertilizer use just to name a few.